MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/community-resources.md

 ## Code components gallery

 The [PCF gallery](https://pcf.gallery/) is a collection of code components created by the Power Apps platform community.
 It has a wide range of code components that may fit in for your business case.

+Code component run in the context of the end user who is using the component and can perform any action that may include accessing, capturing and modifying the data.
 Make sure that you review the licensing terms and the source code before you compile the code using the Power Apps CLI and import them into your organization.

-Code component run in the context of the end user who is using the component and can perform any action that user has permissions including accessing, capturing and modifying the data.

 ![Component gallery](media/pcf-gallery.PNG "Components gallery")